DomenicodiStasio/databaseProject/README.md

-# databaseProject
+# Database Project
 This project was carried out during the three-year degree, together with 3 other colleagues, for the "databases" exam.
+It consists of a report that explains how the database was designed, starting from the analysis of the requirements up to the formulation of schemas that describe the database.
+There are also database creation and population files, along with text files that contain queries and triggers.